qaqaqaqaowh/Stuff/ver2/README.md

 First I would need to explain what is React.

-React is a frontend library that is built on JavaScript, basically speaking it's just a bunch of functions and code written in JavaScript, the main purpose of these code is to make developer's live easier by solving the above problems and more.
+React is a frontend library that is built on JavaScript, in essence it's just a bunch of functions and code written in JavaScript, the main purpose of these code is to make developer's live easier by solving the above problems and more.

 In React, a developer would first define a HTML template in JavaScript, that template will be what we call a `component`.